 When I got home, all I wanted to do was eat fresh food.
 I’m grateful to have a weekly CSA where I get fresh local produce delivered each week.
 If you’re able, I can’t recommend a CSA enough.
 It exposes you to new produce and forces you to eat with the seasons.
 If that’s not an option, I encourage you to shop at local farmer’s markets!
 You’ll be amazed at how much longer the produce lasts in your fridge.
 Most grocery stores now have rotating local produce items as well, so seek out what’s in season.

-I brought back the deepest green za’atar (a mix of thyme, sumac, and sesame seeds) and lemony sumac from a stand at the Yehuda Market to use in anything and everything once I returned home.
+I brought back the deepest green za’atar (a mix of hyssop, sumac, and sesame seeds) and lemony sumac from a stand at the Yehuda Market to use in anything and everything once I returned home.
 Just smelling it takes me back!
 If you don’t live near a Mediterranean market that sells za’atar for this recipe, I’d recommend buying it online.
 Just make sure it doesn’t contain wheat, as a lot of brands use wheat as a filler.
-When you’ve got the good stuff, it really takes salads and roasted veggies to another level!
+When you’ve got the good stuff, it really takes salads and roasted veggies and salad to another level!
 As far as tahini goes, Soom is my favorite brand.
 The sesame seeds are harvested in Ethiopia, which makes for the highest quality tahini per the Israelis.

 I made this incredible Israeli Power Salad with Za’atar Roasted Sweet Potatoes on repeat the week after getting home and it’s still one of the most satisfying and unique salads I’ve made to date.
 It’s tangy, salty, sweet, crunchy, nutty, and bright.
 It’s hearty and filling.
 It’s a meal in a bowl.